DB Scheme membership

 - Pensioner member

 For example, if a member has both active and deferred benefits, only count the member once as an active member.

 Include as a partial DB member any member who has a defined contribution account with a defined benefit underpin, defined benefit promise with a defined contribution underpin, a defined contribution account and a guaranteed minimum pension (GMP), or equivalent pension benefits (EPBs).

-* Include annuitants (excluding dependents) where the annuity has been bought in the name of the trustees.
-Where a dependent is not in receipt of an annuity from the scheme they are not counted as members.
-Exclude any death benefit only members, dependents (spouses and children) and annuitants where the annuity has been bought in the name of the member.
+* Include annuitants (excluding dependants) where the annuity has been bought in the name of the trustees.
+Where a dependant is not in receipt of an annuity from the scheme they are not counted as members.
+Exclude any death benefit only members, dependants (spouses and children) and annuitants where the annuity has been bought in the name of the member.

 ** Pension credit members, where applicable, should be counted as deferred members.